 - Boosts immune system.

-- Helps you maintain regular bowel movements.
+- It helps you maintain regular bowel movements.

 - Natural headache remedy.
 If I have a headache I always drink a glass of water before popping a pill.